Cashew Butter vs Peanut Butter: Which Butter is Better?

 Cashew Butter vs Peanut Butter: Glycemic Index

-The Glycemic Index (GI) is a scale measuring how fast a particular food raises the blood sugar in the blood4.
+The Glycemic Index (GI) is a scale measuring how fast a particular food raises the blood sugar in the blood 4.
 Blood sugar spikes can lead to health complications with the heart, nerves, kidneys and eyes.

 The glycemic index of food is important.
 Avoiding blood sugar spikes is an important part of consuming healthy food.
 This is true for diabetics or anyone worrying about their health.